iamgauravpande/terraform-google-homelab/README.md

 - A GCP Account
 - A GCP Project under that account
-- A GCP API's Enabled based on resources used.
+- GCP API's Enabled based on resources used.
 - A GCP Service Account with Owner/Editor Role.

+## Authenticate to GCP :

+Follow this link [gcp-authenticate] to use one of many methods suggested to authenticate to gcp provider.

-## Provision:
+## Provision Commands :

-To provision this example, run the following from within this directory:
-- `terraform init` to get the plugins
+- `terraform init` to get the plugins/modules
 - `terraform plan` to see the speculative infrastructure plan
 - `terraform apply` to apply the infrastructure build
-- `terraform destry` to destroy the built infrastructure
+- `terraform destroy` to destroy the built infrastructure

 ## How to Use this Module: